October 25, 10:00 am – October 26, 5:00 pm

 10 PDAs (NCCAOM) to be applied for.

-10 CEUs (including 1 hour ethics, 3 hours pain) to be applied for.
+10 CEUs (including one hour ethics, three hours pain) to be applied for.

 Within the aromatherapy world, the “exotic” class of essential oils offers some of the most profound opportunities for healing.
 These oils are defined by their intense potency, effecting change at minute doses.
 The exotics are strongly analgesic, reducing acute pain associated with childbirth, post-operative recovery and even narcotics withdrawal.
 But despite their power, many have soft, appealing scents that simultaneously are strongly antidepressant and useful in emotional crises and life changes.